CAIRO, THE PYRAMIDS, NILE CRUISE, KARNAK AND LUXOR

 Meals: Breakfast, Lunch, Dinner

 We’ll cruise to Kom Ombo to visit an unusual double temple, built in the Ptolemaic period and dedicated to the crocodile god Sobek and the falcon-head god Horus.
 After exploring Kom Ombo, we’ll sail on to Edfu, an Egyptian city on the west bank of the Nile River.
-Our day continues with a tour of the immense, well preserved Temple of Edfu, built between 237 and 57 B.C. and also dedicated to Horus.
+Our day continues with a tour of the immense, well-preserved Temple of Edfu, built between 237 and 57 B.C. and also dedicated to Horus.
 Legend says that this was the site where Horus avenged his father’s murder by his uncle, the god Seth.
-Back on board the Royal Lily, we’ll sail past Esna to Luxor.Accommodations: Movenpick Royal Lily or Steigenberger Minerva
+Back on board our ship, we’ll sail past Esna to Luxor.Accommodations: Movenpick Royal Lily

 Meals: Breakfast, Lunch, Dinner